Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Foods Starting With the Same Letter of the Day

 In reference to the introduction where this writer related the comment about not waiting until Friday to eat fish was not based on a Tourette syndrome.
-It was based on a tradition that was passed down in our family.
+It was based on a tradition that was passed down in her family and community.

 Foods Eaten on Certain Days Around the World